If you have HOCD and are feeling aroused, this is not evidence that your thoughts are true; it is just the nature of HOCD.

 It’s not too difficult to trigger a sexual response in any of us.
-In this respect, we are quite primitive.
+In this respect, we are pretty primitive.

 Forget HOCD for a moment, and let’s talk about sexual desire generally.
 Like most other things that happen to you, sex occurs in the brain first!

-I mean that it is largely an unconscious process; it is just something that happens to you without much knowledge on your part.
+I mean that it is essentially an unconscious process; it is just something that happens to you without much knowledge on your part.

-First, something has to spark your interest – remember we are talking about sex generally here.
-This can be visual – where you see something, or in your mind, when you think about something or an image pops into your head.
-Your hearing could also be involved if you heard someone having sex.
+First, something has to spark your interest – remember, we are talking about sex generally here.
+This can be visual – where you see something in your mind when you think about something or an image pops into your head.
+Your hearing could also be involved if you hear someone having sex.

-Then your brain has to do something else with this new information coming in.
+Then your brain has to do something else with this new information.
 Your amygdala comes into play.
-The amygdala does different things, which you don’t need to know about at the moment.
-For now, think that it has a role in deciding whether this new information coming into your brain deserves a physical response or not.
+The amygdala does different things you don’t need to know about now.
+For now, think it has a role in deciding whether this new information coming into your brain deserves a physical response.

-Point to note before I go on; your amygdala doesn’t really care what this new information is.
+Point to note before I go on; your amygdala doesn’t really care about this new information.
 It is not a moral gatekeeper to decide what you should or should not get aroused over!

 Back to what I was talking to you about.
-If the amygdala decides this is something that deserves a response (and again, it is not really a thought process, keeps with the networks and triggers example), it sets into play a series of events that ultimately end up with physical sensations in your groin.
+Suppose the amygdala decides this deserves a response (and again, it is not a thought process, keep with the networks and triggers example).
+In that case, it sets into play a series of events that ultimately end up with physical sensations in your groin.

-That makes sense (to me anyway) when I think that sex is pretty important to any species survival, and you won’t bother stopping what you are doing, looking for a private place, getting undressed etc., unless you are highly motivated to do so, hence the feeling in your groin!
+That makes sense (to me anyway) when I think that sex is pretty essential to any species’ survival, and you won’t bother stopping what you are doing, looking for a private place, getting undressed etc., unless you are highly motivated to do so, hence the feeling in your groin!

 HOCD and feeling aroused.